Southend West by-election: 'I couldn't be bothered, I think it's a total mess'

 Less than a quarter of the electorate turned out to vote, while there were twice as many spoiled ballot papers as there were votes for the second-placed candidate Jason Pilley, of the Psychedelic Movement.

-What do people living in the constituency make of the result?
+What do people living in the 67,000-voter constituency, which includes Leigh-on-Sea, Westcliff-on-Sea and the Chalkwell area of Southend-on-Sea, make of the result?

 'I don't know who to vote for any more'